 A force from behind (vis-a-tergo)- There is a downward push of the presenting part of the fetus & an upward pull of the cervix over the lower segment.

 Fetal axis pressure-There is a mechanical stretching in the longitudinal lie, the fundal contraction (a contraction of circular muscle fiber in fundus) causes straightening of the fetal vertebral column, so the pressure is created by a fetal axis on a cervix hence it dilates but this is absent in transverse lie.

-Bag of membrane-In vertex presentation the fetal head creates a girdle of contact as it sinks into pelvic brim & is well fit into the lower segment so the amniotic fluid (liquor) is divided into compartments, one above the girdle of contact with good amount where fetal body lies within it, is hindwaters & below the girdle is a scanty amount of liquor is forewaters.
+Bag of membrane-In vertex presentation the fetal head creates a girdle of contact as it sinks into pelvic brim & is well fit into the lower segment so the amniotic fluid (liquor) is divided into compartments, one above the girdle of contact with a good amount where the fetal body lies within it, is hindwaters & below the girdle is a scanty amount of liquor is forewaters.
 When uterine contraction occurs the pressure within the liquor increases so the loosely attach fetal membrane with the decidua become detach & enters into the cervical canal, the hydrostatic pressure within the forewaters then causes cervical dilatation.

 Effacement of the cervix (Taking upward)-

 The muscular fibers of the cervix are pulled upward to merge with the lower uterine segment with the thinning of the cervix.
 In multigravidae, effacement & dilatation occurs simultaneously, but in primigravidae effacement occurs prior to dilatation of the cervix.
-The expulsion of the show (blood tinged cervical mucus plug) is caused by effacement.
+The expulsion of the show (blood-tinged cervical mucus plug) is caused by effacement.

 Formation of the lower uterine segment-